ricebandit/WordPress-Compiler/README.md

 4) Once you are able to activate a theme, go into it's directory at /wp-content/themes/yourtheme.
 You'll want to copy all of the contents (files and directories) and paste them in step 6, below.

 5) In the /src/ directory, you'll want to DELETE ALL of the existing files and folders, EXCEPT for dev-scripts.
-(I just kept these files here so you know where to your theme files belong)
+(I just kept these files here so you know where your theme files belong)

 6) Paste all of your theme files (from step 4) into the /src directory of this package.